-- 8 oz Pappardelle pasta dried or homemade
+- 4 ounces Pappardelle pasta dried or homemade

-- Cut the chuck roast into 3” cubes.
-Season the beef with the salt and pepper.
+- Cut the beef into 3” cubes.
+Season with salt and pepper.

-- Add the cooking oil to a large stock pot over medium-high heat.
-When shimmering, add the beef to the pot and brown on each side.
+- Add the cooking oil to a skillet over medium-high heat.
+When hot, add the beef and brown on each side.
 When done, transfer the beef to the slow cooker.

-- Add the onion, salt and pepper, garlic, and rosemary to the beef in the slow cooker.
-Then pour the sauce from the stock pot over the top.
+- Add the onion, garlic, and rosemary on top of the beef mixture in the slow cooker.

 - Cook the pasta according to the package instructions.

-- Serve the Ragu on top of the pasta.
-Top with fresh grated parmesan cheese.
+- Serve the ragu on top of the pasta.
+Top with freshly grated Parmesan cheese.

 Pin it for later!

 Laura is a home cook who loves making new recipes and finding new favorite things to eat, whether at home or abroad.
 She also runs a popular travel blog and spends a lot of her time traveling for food.